 - The row of red public telephone boxes along Market Street is the longest continuous row of the old style kiosks anywhere in the country.
 They were designed by Giles Gilbert Scott who also designed Preston’s war memorial in the Flag Market.

 - Benjamin Franklin (one of the Founding Fathers of the United States of America) once owned a property on the corner of Cheapside and Friargate in the city centre.
+A blue plaque can be found here by following the Blue Plaque Heritage Walk.

 - The parents of legendary American outlaw Butch Cassidy originally lived in Preston before emigrating to America.
 It was said that Butch spoke with a strong Lancashire accent.